RainbowScientist-Playground/.github/profile/README.md

 ## 🍿 Featured Repository

-The Demo Repository is a collection of projects and code samples available on GitHub under the 🌈✨RainbowScientist Playground✨🌈 organization.
+The Demo Repository is a collection of projects and code samples available on GitHub under the 🌈✨Rainbow Scientists DevOps Technology✨🌈.
 It includes various repositories such as:
 - 🦄 Implementations of nodes for the Polygon zkEVM Network
 - 🔷 Ethereum wallet applications
 - ⛓️‍💥 Blockchain-related code

-For more details, you can visit the 🌈✨RainbowScientist Playground Organization✨🌈 on GitHub.
+For more details, you can visit the 🌈✨Rainbow Scientists DevOps Technology✨🌈 on GitHub.

 ## Repository Contents